Contact Us For

 The Drying Company serving Cobbs Creek, VA

-The Drying Co. is an authorized dealer of the nationally renowned Dr. Energy Saver network.
-The Dr. Energy Saver network is comprised of the best energy-conservation contractors across the country.
-We are not just another contractor company, we specialize in improving your home's current energy efficiency issues.
-You'll receive the maximum energy and cost-saving results with the least amount of hassle.
-We offer a wide range of services including:
+The Drying Co. is a trusted dealer of Dr. Energy Saver, a nationally renowned network that is comprised of the best energy-conservation contractors across the country.
+We aren't just another contractor; we improve your home's energy efficiency issues, so you get the maximum energy and cost savings with the least amount of hassle.
+We offer a wide range of services, including:

 • Waterproof Wall Coverings